-The vast majority of your debts can be discharged (dismissed) in a chapter 7 bankruptcy including credit cards (with some limited exceptions), medical debts, personal loans including pay day loans, rental related debts, utility bills, tuition and fees, and many more.
+The vast majority of your debts can be discharged (dismissed) in a chapter 7 bankruptcy including credit cards (with some limited exceptions), medical debts, personal loans including payday loans, rental related debts, utility bills, tuition and fees, and many more.
 Rather than provide an exhaustive list of debts that can be discharged, it is better to list which debts cannot be discharged.
 It is not a long list.

 The following debts are not discharged:

 - Certain tax debts.
 An attorney can explain whether your tax debts can be discharged.

 - Debts owing to a governmental unit or agency with some exceptions.

 - Domestic support obligations including alimony and child support.